Position: Postdoc in Machine Learning for Spatial Multi-omics of Glioblastoma

 The German Cancer Research Center is the largest biomedical research institution in Germany.
 With more than 3,000 employees, we operate an extensive scientific program in the field of cancer research.

-You will be affiliated with the laboratory of Prof. Dr. Stegle and collaborate with the partners of the GBM-space project at the Wellcome Sanger Institute, Cambridge and the Crick.
+You will be affiliated with the laboratory of Prof. Dr. Stegle, which is jointly located at DKFZ and EMBL Heidelberg and collaborate with the partners of the GBM-space project at the Wellcome Sanger Institute, Cambridge and the Crick.
 The position will also be connected to a vibrant local ecosystem for data science and machine learning, including the recently funded ELLIS Life Heidelberg unit.
 We seek to build on previous expertise and methods devised by our team (see below).

 Recent publications of the Stegle research groups:

-- Velten, Britta, et al. Identifying temporal and spatial patterns of variation from multi-modal data using MEFISTO. bioRxiv (2020) & Nature Methods, in press.
+- Velten, Britta, et al. Identifying temporal and spatial patterns of variation from multi-modal data using MEFISTO.
+Nature Methods (2022), 1-8.

 - Svensson, Valentine, Sarah A. Teichmann, and Oliver Stegle.
 SpatialDE: identification of spatially variable genes.
 Nature methods 15.5 (2018): 343-346.

 - Argelaguet, R., et al. Multi-Omics factor analysis disentangles heterogeneity in blood cancer.
 Molecular systems biology 14.6 (2018): e8124.